Animal Models

 The University of Michigan has developed over 100 mouse models that are valuable for studying the pathophysiology of the human disease and assessing therapeutic options in a genetically defined system.

-Mouse models are available within the following disease areas:
+Available mouse models are listed here, and are available within the following disease areas:

 Further details about specific models can be provided upon request.